 a.
 Reuse and Land Application Systems

 (1) During the period beginning on the issue date of Modification I, the Licensee is authorized to direct reclaimed water to Reuse System R-001.
-Such reclaimed water shall be limited and monitored by the licensee as specified below and reported in accordance with condition 2.b.(8) below:
+Such reclaimed water shall be limited and monitored by the Licensee as specified below and reported in accordance with condition 2.b.(8) below: